 3. Root Lock or Mula Bandha

 Mula bandha, also called the Root Lock, is a yoga technique of contracting the cervix or perineum during yoga breathing while sitting in Siddhasana (Accomplished Pose).
-It contracts the anal sphincter, not allow prana to escape from the pelvic floor.
+It is done in conjunction with pranayama, activated during internal breath retention.
+Although uncommon, the root lock can be applied during external breath retention.

+"Mula bandha is often described as holding your pee mid-stream,” say Yogi Hansraj.
+"It is similar but not identical to doing the Kegel exercise.
 To apply the root lock, a yogi must learn to contract and lift muscles between the genitals and anus (perineum) during breath retention.
-It is activated during internal breath retention or antara kumbhaka.
-Although uncommon, the root lock can be applied during external breath retention.

 Benefits of Yoga Bandha

 The benefits of yoga bandha are manifold.
 At a physiological level, they have a positive affect on the autonomic nervous system, endocrine system, and may help restore hormonal balance.
 Yoga body locks also regulate biorhythms and promote alpha brain wave production, resulting in a feeling of deep relaxation, inner harmony, and balance.

 Simply put, bandhas or body locks tone the muscles externally and enhance biological systems internally.